igavriel/tools-tips-and-tricks/New-mac-computer.md

     NOTE: if you are using a magic keyboard you may get this combination as result __`⌃ ⌥ ⌘ 🌐︎ ↑`__ this is OK - its map the function key as globe key
     ![Shortcut: Quick Actions](media/mac-shortcut-4.png)

-__OBSOLETE:__ The following section is working in mac OS 14.x and not for 15.0
+### mac OS 14.x - OBSOLETE: The following section is working in mac OS 14.x and not for 15.0

 URL: https://medium.com/@mohsen-vaziri/mac-keyboard-shortcuts-for-moving-app-windows-bdff89e2d163
 We can assign system-wide keyboard shortcuts to the commands mentioned above.